squarism/squarism.github.io/_posts/2021-08-27-commodites-economic-scaling-and-compute.markdown

 ## Wrap Up

 I hope these reductive cause and effect topics aren't too polarizing.
-I just wanted to highlight some engines of [S-curves](https://www.open.edu/openlearn/nature-environment/organisations-environmental-management-and-innovation/content-section-1.7) and a few examples in one place.
+I just wanted to highlight some second-order effect engines of [S-curves](https://www.open.edu/openlearn/nature-environment/organisations-environmental-management-and-innovation/content-section-1.7) and a few examples in one place.